acquia/acquia-sdk-php/README.md

 $searchService = new \Acquia\Search\Service($subscription);
 $acquiaSearch = $searchService->getClient();

-// Do a quick search for keywords ...
+// Do a quick search by keyword ...
 $results = $acquiaSearch->select('my keywords');

 // ... or build the Solr parameters manually.